Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Cats that do not eat for more than one or two days may risk a serious condition known as ''fatty liver disease."
 Therefore, it is important that they eat something, even if this means force-feeding at times.

 Veterinarians often may prescribe appetite stimulants for cats that don't want to eat.
 A product called Nutrical is available at most pet stores and can be given to provide some temporary caloric support.

 If the cat is not diabetic, rubbing some pancake syrup on its gums may give a little boost of energy.

 This is a good time to check the gums and make sure they are still the nice pink color they are supposed to be.
-If the gums appear pale, whitish, grayish or anything other than healthy pink, it is important to have the cat seen by a veterinarian immediately.
+If the gums appear pale, whitish, grayish, or anything other than healthy pink, it is important to have the cat seen by a veterinarian immediately.

 If the vomiting is due to hairballs, products such as Laxatone may be helpful.
-As an alternative, just a little bit of Vaseline or other kind of petroleum jelly may be put on the cat's paw to be licked off to help pass the hairball.
+As an alternative, just a little bit of Vaseline or another kind of petroleum jelly may be put on the cat's paw to be licked off to help pass the hairball.

 Other options are to use some oil from a can of tuna fish, some plain canned pumpkin with no spices added (not pie mix), or a little bit of butter.

 Once the cat is no longer vomiting and the stools are better formed, the regular diet the cat was on can be re-introduced gradually over the course of 3–4 days.

 Adding the normal diet too abruptly may cause a cat to go back to vomiting and having diarrhea.